-His classy and engaging solo performances is a heady mix of contemporary and traditional Portuguese songs, suitable for welcoming visiting dignitaries, at consulates of Portuguese-speaking countries, at cultural and cross-cultural events and at universities and colleges where Portuguese is taught as a language and at corporate events.
+His classy and engaging solo performances are a heady mix of contemporary and traditional Portuguese songs, suitable for welcoming visiting dignitaries, at consulates of Portuguese-speaking countries, at cultural and cross-cultural events and at universities and colleges where Portuguese is taught as a language and at corporate events.

 Of all the places Noël’s played, he cherishes most the invitation to perform solo at the Embassy of Portugal (India) and on RDPi.